Lost in Russia: Production

 Most of the film was shot on location in Russia.
 Filming locations included Lake Baikal, Moscow, and Saint Petersburg.

 Release

-The film was slated for release on January 24, 2020 in China but was withdrawn due to COVID-19 pandemic.
-ByteDance later acquired the distributed rights to the film in China for 630 million yuan, one of the largest distribution fees ever paid for a Chinese comedy film.
-On January 25, 2020, the film was digitally released on ByteDance's platforms TikTok, Toutiao, Xigua for free.
+The film was slated for release on January 24, 2020 in China, but was withdrawn due to COVID-19 pandemic.
+ByteDance later acquired the distribution rights to the film in China for 630 million yuan, one of the largest distribution fees ever paid for a Chinese comedy film.
+On January 25, 2020, the film was digitally released on ByteDance's platforms TikTok and Xigua Video for free.